GWCustom/bfabric-web-apps/README.md

 To see how the `bfabric-web-app` library is used, refer to the [`bfabric-web-app-template`](https://github.com/GWCustom/bfabric-web-app-template) repository.
 This template app demonstrates:
 - Setting up a project with `bfabric-web-app`.
 - Using Dash to create visual dashboards.
-- Interacting with the Bfabric LIMS using the Python library.
+- Interacting with the B-Fabric LIMS using the Python library.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>